 Which Is The Heaviest?

-• I-beams have upper and lower flanges and are shorter and not as wide as H-beams.
+- I-beam: I-beams have top and bottom flanges, and they are shorter and are not as wide as H-beams.

 Number of Pieces